Nikolay Mordvinov (admiral)

 Mordvinov was an admiral's son and started his career in the Navy at an early age.
 He started his service in 1766 in the rank of midshipman.
 An Anglophile like his peer Chichagov, he spent three years – from 1774 to 1777 – serving on English ships in British North America.
 In 1783, he accompanied Chichagov during his expedition into the Mediterranean.
-However, he felt ill at ease with Potemkin's and De Ribas's management of the Imperial Russian Navy and retired in the late 1780s.
+However, he felt ill at ease with Potemkin's and de Ribas's management of the Imperial Russian Navy and retired in the late 1780s after opposing the Turkish siege of Kinburn in 1787.

 His career took a leap forward under Emperor Paul, who shared his intense dislike of Potemkin's coterie and recalled Mordvinov to service with the rank of admiral.
 In 1799, he was appointed Vice-President of the Admiralty.
 Three years later, when the Admiralty was transformed into the Navy Ministry, he became the first Navy Minister of Imperial Russia, but ceded this post to Pavel Chichagov within three months.

 Mordvinov's independent-mindedness and Anglophile way of life made him a darling of the Muscovite society.
 In 1806, the Muscovite nobility elected him to lead a volunteer corps rallied against Napoleon.
 He became particularly popular with young liberals, who admired his courage to oppose the government when needed.
 Both Kondraty Ryleev and Alexander Pushkin dedicated enthusiastic poems to him.